The Alan Turing Cryptography Day 2019!

 The story follows Mike and Ellie who must solve a number of cryptographic problems as they go along.
 The problems do not need any sophisticated mathematics to solve, nor do they require the use of computers.
 Instead, logical thought and problem-solving abilities are all that is required.

 There are prizes (Amazon gift vouchers) awarded at various stages in the competition.
-These are: £15 gift vouchers per team member for the first team to solve each chapter, and up to five £10 gift vouchers per team member `spot' prizes for teams who correctly solve each chapter within the first two weeks of its scheduled release.
+These are: £15 gift vouchers per team member for the first team to solve each chapter, and up to ten (chapters 1–3) or five (chapters 4–6) £10 gift vouchers per team member 'spot' prizes for teams who correctly solve each chapter within the first two weeks of its scheduled release.
 At the end of the competition, the top three teams on the leaderboard will win £30, £25, £20 gift vouchers per team member; and their schools will receive a trophy.